Fort Worth Car Accident Attorney

 Who can I sue for my car crash?

-In most cases, you can file a car accident lawsuit to get the money you deserve for your accident-related expenses.
-Often, you will sue the at-fault driver or the at-fault driver’s insurance company, especially if they make a low settlement offer or deny your accident claim.
+In most cases, you can file a car accident lawsuit to get the money you deserve.
+Often, you will sue the at-fault driver or the at-fault driver’s insurance company, especially if they make a low settlement offer or deny your claim.

 You may also be able to sue other parties if they contributed to the cause of your crash.
 This may include a ridesharing service like Uber or Lyft if the driver was working for them at the time of your accident.
 You may also be able to take legal action against a bar or liquor store if the driver was drunk and purchased alcohol while intoxicated, then got back on the road.
 These types of cases are known as dram shop claims.